 Kamehameha Schools has met with individuals, small groups of two or three, and larger groups of 15, 20 and 30.
-These groups have included business owners, retirees, urban professionals, residents and commuters, community leaders, civic groups, and cultural groups; all with connections to this district and with tremendous passion for our island and our state.
+These groups have included business owners, community leaders, civic groups, and cultural groups; all with connections to this district and with tremendous passion for our island and our state.
 These groups were given the opportunity to be heard and provide input into the plan development.